kwarrell/GeologicAnalogModel_Calc/README.md

 3. Height of the area in the image file, in centimeters.

 All of these programs require a fault trace map as an input.
 A fault trace map is a map-view image of an analog model where the faults have been colored black and all unfaulted area is white.
 You can make a fault trace map in Adobe Illustrator, Adobe Photoshop, CorelDraw, Paint, etc. There is a sample fault trace map that you can test the scripts with in the repository (sampleFTM.jpg).

+### Instructions
+Save .m files and your fault trace maps (or the sample) into the same directory.
+The files are already set up to run the sample file.
+If you want to run the code on your own fault trace maps, change the filename, fieldWidth, and fieldHeight values to match your own experiment.
+You can also adjust the spacing value in the heaveProfile script to average over larger or smaller intervals.